ulsdevteam/islandoraPreservicaExport/README.md

 ## preservica-get-log.py
 A script to read Preservica OPEX ingest logs from the API, and ouput a CSV of the sourceId and the entityRef, to be used in `preservica-mark-ingested.sh`

+## preservica-filter-duplicates.py
+A script to read the output of preservica-get-log.py and check for any newly duplicated content.
+Duplicated content will be described as PID, existing Preservica Ref, and new Preservica Refs to STDERR.
+Nonduplicated content will be passed through to STDOUT.
+Run with the "move" parameter to move duplicated content to a Preservica folder to be deleted.

 ## preservica-mark-ingested.sh
 A script to examine a download of Preservica logs, and then update the associated Islandora object's RELS-EXT datastream with a reference to the Preservica asset Ref.